 Discrimination: Women and men have equal rights under the constitution and statutory law, and the traditionally subordinate role of women continued to change, albeit slowly.
-To integrate women into the economic mainstream, the government sponsored numerous programs, including literacy and training programs.

 Children

 Birth Registration: A child is a citizen by birth in the country if at least one parent is a citizen.
 The government also may grant citizenship by birth to a child born in the country if the child would otherwise be stateless.
 Citizenship also derives by birth abroad to a citizen parent who either was born in the country or resided there at least three years.
 By law children without a birth certificate may not attend primary schools, but authorities did not strictly enforce this law.